 1. Formulate and justify the presumptive diagnosis.

-3. Make an algorithm for providing emergency care with the rationale for each stage.
+3. Create an algorithm for providing emergency care with justification for each stage.

 Diagnosis: Acute deep thrombophlebitis of the left leg.

-The diagnosis was made on the basis of clinical data: fever up to 38.5°C, severe pain in the left lower leg, swelling and hyperemia of the foot and lower leg, an increase in the circumference of the lower leg by 5 cm compared to the healthy one, palpation pain along the vascular bundle.
+The diagnosis was made on the basis of clinical data: an increase in temperature to 38.5°C, severe pain in the left lower leg, swelling and hyperemia of the foot and lower leg, an increase in the circumference of the lower leg in comparison with a healthy one by 5 cm, palpation pain along the vascular bundle.

-4. Ointment compress on the lower limb to the s / s of the thigh.
+4. Ointment compress on the lower limb to the s/w thigh.

-5. Limbs give an elevated position on the pillows.
+5. Limbs are given an elevated position on pillows.

 6. Broad-spectrum antibiotics (cephalosporins, aminoglycosides).

-7. Transportation of the patient by ambulance to the surgical department in the supine position with a raised diseased limb laid on the Beler splint
+7. Transporting the patient by ambulance to the surgical department in a lying position with the sore limb elevated and placed on a Beler splint

-A 30-year-old man applied to the FAP.
-Smoked for 20 years.
-Complaints about intermittent claudication - (after 100 meters he is forced to stop due to pain in the calf muscles).
-He considers himself ill for half a year, when intermittent claudication appeared after 400 meters.
-A month ago, pain appeared in the first toe of the right foot, then a deep necrotic ulcer appeared on the finger.
-The patient's shins have a marble color, the distal parts of the feet are purple-cyanotic.
+A 30-year-old man came to the FAP.
+He has been smoking for 20 years.
+Complaints of intermittent claudication - (after 100 meters he is forced to stop due to pain in the calf muscles).
+He considers himself sick for six months when intermittent claudication appeared after 400 meters.
+A month ago, pain appeared in the first toe of the right foot, then a deep necrotic ulcer appeared on the toe.
+The patient's shins are marbled in color, the distal parts of the feet are purple-bluish in color.
 Nails are dry and brittle.
-There is no pulse in the arteries of the foot, on popliteal arteries weakened.
+There is no pulse in the arteries of the foot; popliteal arteries weakened

 1) purulent, aseptic, poisoned;